Holographic complexity of conformal fields in global de Sitter spacetime: Discussion

-\acknowledgments The work of SP and SR is supported by the CRG grant of the Anusandhan National Research Foundation (ANRF), Department of Science and Technology (DST), CRG/2023/001120 (“Many facets of complexity: From chaos to thermalization”).
+\acknowledgments We thank Arpan Bhattacharyya for helpful discussions.
+The work of SP and SR is supported by the CRG grant of the Anusandhan National Research Foundation (ANRF), Department of Science and Technology (DST), CRG/2023/001120 (“Many facets of complexity: From chaos to thermalization”).
 The work of SR is also supported by the IIT Hyderabad seed grant SG/IITH/F171/2016-17/SG-47 as well the IITH funds RDF/IITH/F171/SR.